-Spotted Gum is a timber and honey tree related to eucalyptus and originates from eastern Australia, where it occurs naturally on the coastal fringe extending from Victoria, in the continent's south, north through New South Wales to south-east Queensland.
+Spotted Gum is a timber and honey tree originating from eastern Australia, where it occurs on the coastal fringe extending from Victoria, in the continent's south, north through New South Wales to south-east Queensland.

 Included in this description is the closely related but botanically separate Corymbia henryi, also known as Spotted Gum, as it differs only marginally from Corymbia maculata, mainly in its distribution which is limited to south-east Queensland.

 Much like its eucalyptus relatives, the leaves remain on the tree in all seasons and change shape as the plant matures, from ovate-shaped leaves on seedlings and juvenile trees to dark green, narrow lance-shaped leaves 12 to 25 cm (5 to 10 in) long on adult trees.

 Flowering occurs during the cooler months, from the end of autumn through to spring, with small oval buds arising in clusters of a few at the sides and ends of the branches.
 When open, the flowers have long white filaments surrounding a yellow centre.
 They are followed by brown, woody, goblet-shaped capsules containing tiny flat seed.

 The wood is medium to heavy in weight, in the 750 to 1080 kgs per cubic meter (47 to 67 lbs per cubic foot) range, and has moderate to good natural resistance to rot, decay and wood-boring insects.
 This puts it in the durable hardwood class, suitable for both indoor and outdoor construction.
 The sapwood is pale and the heartwood light to dark brown, often with attractive fiddleback figuring.

 Suitably sized logs are sawn into beams and planks used in construction, including house construction, indoor flooring, outdoor decking, seaside boardwalks, and for boat building.
 Small-diameter logs are widely used for posts and poles, including transmission poles.
 It is also reputed to be one of the most suitable Australian woods for tool handles.
 The sawmill off-cuts and branch-wood make an excellent firewood and charcoal.

 The tree's shapely form, smooth, mottled bark and shade-giving foliage make it a excellent candidate for planting as an amenity tree in urban parks, landscapes and large gardens.